 Ciena Surges on Hyperscaler Data-Center Demand

 Motley Fool reports that Ciena (NYSE: CIEN) stock has risen about 609% over the past year, driven by demand from hyperscalers for optical networking equipment.
 The article states Ciena is a long-haul optical networking vendor and that it introduced a 1.6 terabit-per-second product in 2024, which the piece says delivers double the capacity per wavelength versus prior 800 gigabit systems (Motley Fool).
 Motley Fool also reports that roughly half of Ciena's revenue still comes from telecom customers while a growing share comes from U.S. hyperscalers; the article lists a market cap of about $83 billion and a quoted share price of $583.74.
-Editorial analysis: Industry observers should note that such rallies are frequently tied to concentrated customer demand and product-cycle timing rather than broad end-market adoption.
+Industry observers should note that such rallies are frequently tied to concentrated customer demand and product-cycle timing rather than broad end-market adoption.

 What happened